 Begun in 1968, Dad's Night is a time for Columbia College students to honor their fathers or other special guests each spring.
-This is a great night of fun and fellowship and includes games and live entertainment.
+This is a great night of fun and fellowship and has included games, live entertainment, and more.